mitenjain/dRNA_capping_analysis/README.md

 ### Note
  - The U’s in the fastq file sequence need to be converted to T’s before running Porechop.
  - Use NanoFilt or Guppy to filter the reads for q7 or better before Porechop (pass reads).

+# new 5end isoform pipeline

  - Unzip the gtf files in [scripts](scripts) before executing the code

+ - In the preamble of run_new_5end_isoform_pipeline.pl make the following changes:
+   1. change the path for genome to the location of the reference genome on your system.
+   2. change the path for faidx to the location of the reference genome index file on your system.
+   3. change the path for fastq to the location of the porechop adapter trimmed fastq file on your system.
+ - If you're not using dRNA nanopore sequencing data derived from human samples, you will also need to make the following changes:
+   1. change the path for annotation_TSS to the location of a gtf file containing only positions of annotated TSSs on your system.
+   2. change the path for annotation_gene to the location of a gtf file of gene annotations.
+This is used to assign reads to genes.
+For this study, we used only the HAVANA protein coding genes for annotation.

+ - execute the perl script, run_new_5end_isoform_pipeline.pl

 # Contact
 Please contact Logan Mulroney (lmulrone@soe.ucsc.edu) or Miten Jain (miten@soe.ucsc.edu) if you have any questions.